sminez/sminez.github.io/content/2024-04-30_where-did-penrose-come-from.md

 > videos on YouTube.

-Something as simple as getting a reference to the currently focused client window previously involved tracking checking top-level state on the window manager itself before falling back to indexing in to the list of known workspaces and checking the active workspace for a focused client.
+Something as simple as getting a reference to the currently focused client window previously involved checking top-level state on the window manager itself before falling back to indexing in to the list of known workspaces and checking the active workspace for a focused client.

 But that only got you an _ID_.
 An ID that you then needed to look up in a top-level map to hopefully pull out the actual client state (assuming that all the book keeping of indices and map contents